audurannaj/the-simpsons/index.md

 ---
 # 2. The Networks

+***IMPORTANT NOTE:*** The reader is encouraged to visit a special site dedicated to the networks that were created as a part of this project and play around with them.
+This website can be found **[here](https://audurannaj.github.io/the-simpsons/networks.html)**.
+There the reader can also see the centrality measures for each and every character for each and every season!

 A network was created for each season of The Simpsons.
 A node in the network represents a character that has appeared in a **synopsis** of an episode in the season, and a link between nodes is created if two characters appeared in a synopsis **of the same episode** in the season.

 The size of each node is dependant on **how many times the character appeared in a synopsis** - the more often, the bigger the node and if the character is a main character in an episode within the season, the node gets a *weight boost*.